aroemers/crustimoney/README.md

 ```

 Note that regular expressions are not supported in plain EDN.
-For this there is the `#crusti/regex` tag (see above example).
+For this you can use the `#crusti/regex` tag (see above example), although it could also be written as `[:regex ".."]`.

 ## Vector-based grammar

-The former section on data-based grammars describes that a vector is a valid data type.
+The former section on data-based grammars describes that a vector is a valid data type, and that these translate to combinator calls.
 That means that it is possible to write the entire grammar using vectors.
 Thing is, _this is actually what both the string-based and data-based parser generators do_.
 Both generators use it as an intermediary format, and use `vector-grammar/create-parser` to actually turn it into combinators calls.
+While it is not intended for direct use, this approach has some benefits.

-One benefit of this, next to simplifying the generators themselves, is that the generators can be debugged.
+One benefit of this is that the generators output can be debugged.
 To see what combinator tree would be formed by a string- or data-based definition, you can call `string-grammar/vector-tree` or `data-grammar/vector-tree`.
 This will show the entire combinator tree in vector format.